 Teladoc provides access to lower cost care for routine common illnesses via telephonic and online video consultation.
-Telephonic consults are available in 48 states (not available in AR or ID), and video consults are available in 48 states (not available in AR and TX).
-The primary care physician (PCP) copay will be charged for each visit for members enrolled in the Sony PPO or EPO plans.
-Members enrolled in the Sony Consumer Choice will pay the full cost of the service as defined in the schedule of benefits above until their deductible has been met; after that, member cost share applies up to the out-of-pocket maximum.
+Telephonic consults are available in forty-eight (48) states (not available in AR or ID), and video consults are available in forty-eight (48) states (not available in AR and TX).
+There is a \$0 copay for each visit for members enrolled in Sony's PPO Plan and EPO Plan.
+Members enrolled in the Sony Consumer Choice will pay the full cost of the service as defined in the schedule of benefits above until their deductible has been met; after that, there is no cost (\$0) for each visit.